 Too depressing?
 Okay, then I'll show you a case of fleeting attraction.

 Before Regulus had registered as a big blip on Rosmerta's radar, Sirius had been experiencing funny feelings of his own.
 Feelings for his best mate.
 Feelings for—you guessed it—Remus John Lupin.
-And yes, I mean the late wizard who was also Teddy's father.
+And, yes, I mean the late wizard who was also Teddy's father.

 Remus and Sirius… Sirius calls it a phase.
 It took a lot of heckling and cajoling to get the truth out of him, but he eventually told me.
 It goes like this:

 When Sirius boarded that mahogany train when he was eleven, the first friend he made was James Potter (the original one, not to be confused with my equally mischievous cousin, James Sirius Potter).
 He and James just clicked.
-So when waif-life Remus Lupin entered their compartment…needless to say, Sirius was unimpressed.
+So when waif-like Remus Lupin entered their compartment…needless to say, Sirius was unimpressed.

 But then they were all sorted into Gryffindor.
 That changes everything.
 Your Housemates are for life, mind you, and they become closer than even your siblings.

-Haha.
+Ha.
 Those two became a whole lot closer than siblings.

-So yeah, the chemistry was there from the beginning and it remained, even after making friends with portly (and later, deceitful) Peter Pettigrew and forming the Marauders.
+So, yeah, the chemistry was there from the beginning and it remained, even after making friends with portly (and later, deceitful) Peter Pettigrew and forming the Marauders.
 Even after James, Sirius, and Peter discovered Remus was a werewolf.
 Even after innumerable relationships and bad break-ups on Sirius' part with damn near every witch in the school.
 Even after innumerable detentions from innumerable pranks played on innumerable students.

 There was one "prank," however, that could never be tolerated.

 It's no secret that Sirius Black hates Severus Snape.
 He always will.
 Snape may be dead, but Sirius will always hate him, even though Harry told Sirius about the truth behind Snape's actually heroic actions.
-Sirius is lucky to be alive; a tumble through the veil and a rescue after the war when Uncle Harry and Aunt Hermione broke the veil, and he's as good as new.
+Sirius is lucky to be alive; a tumble through the Veil and a rescue after the war when Uncle Harry and Aunt Hermione broke the Veil, and he's as good as new.
 And his mind is the same as it always was—he and Snape will never mesh.

 He took it too far, though, when one year he was severely irritated by Snape.
-I tried Sirius why, but he doesn't even remember.
+I tried asking Sirius why, but he doesn't even remember.
 All he knows is that he felt blind hatred for the greasy-haired teen.